ForNeVeR/GitWatcher/Readme.md

 Prerequisites
 -------------

-You'll need a git command-line utility.
-For example, msysgit.
+You'll need a `git` command-line utility.
+For example, msysgit provides one.

 Usage
 -----

 1. Edit `Configuration` section of `Watch-Git.ps1` file.
 2. Run `Watch-Git.ps1`.

-3. Enjoy!
+Recommended way is to leave entire PowerShell process for exclusive script functioning (this recomendation of course may be removed in future; feel free to contact author if you have suggestions).

+Script will monitor any changes in the `$dir` directory (as reported by standard .NET `FileSystemWatcher`) and will call `git add` and `git commit` commands when on file changes.

 Project status
 --------------

-Currently project is unfinished.
-Consult project author before using.
+Project is ready for alpha-testing.